ap0llo/mddocs/docs/api/DemoProject/DemoClass/Fields/Field2.md

 String

+The tag `value` allows specifying the value a field represents

 ## Remarks

 Remarks allow specification of more detailed information about a member, in this case a field supplementing the information specified in the summary